dojot/dojot/connector/mqtt/vernemq/v2k-brigde/README.md

 # **V2K-bridge**
-The V2K-bridge service is the core between the communication of Vernemq broker and the Kafka broker.
-His basic actuation is to subscribe in "$share/group/+/attrs" topics and publish all the messages obtained to Kafka.
-The subscribe construction of the service is based in shared subscriptions.
-This construction enables the "V2K-bridges" services acts like an unique cluster.
-All the communication between the bridge and the vernemq broker is secure (MQTTS).
+The V2K-bridge service implements a bridge between VerneMQ broker and Kafka broker.
+Basically, it subscribes to some MQTT topics and forward the messages to some Kafka topics following the dojot's topics rules.
+In order to scale the bridge service, shared MQTT subscriptions are used, which allows to instantiate a group of consumers, i.e. a group of bridge instance, when necessary.
+The communication between the bridge and the VerneMQ is secured with mutual TLS.
+Soon, the communication with Kafka will also use mutual TLS.

 <p align="center">